-Addiction is a term that can often get thrown around when describing a variety of different behaviors and habits.
-However, medically speaking, addiction is quite a specific situation.
-Because of constant issues throughout the country, including the need for affordable healthcare, pervasive homelessness, and the absence of effective drug prevention education, the United States is currently going through a substance abuse crisis.
-The dependence addiction creates can lead to significant social, medical, and financial issues in a person’s life, which is why it’s very important to recognize the causes and the consequences of addiction and to seek help whenever recognized.
+Due to constant issues throughout the country, including the need for affordable healthcare, pervasive homelessness, and the absence of effective drug prevention education, the United States is currently going through a substance abuse crisis.
+The dependence that addiction creates can lead to significant social, medical, and financial issues in a person’s life, which is why it is essential to recognize the causes and the eventual consequences of addiction and seek help whenever these issues are identified.

 What is Addiction?

 Addiction refers to the patterned use of an addictive substance, which can include drugs and alcoholic beverages, in which the user in question is consuming it to the degree that is causing them harm and creating some sort of dependence.
 The exact way in which a user’s health is compromised by addiction will, of course, depend on the substance they are using, but most would involve a change in the brain’s chemistry that requires its constant intake to function “normally.”
 Substance abuse can also have a lot of consequences not necessarily related to a person’s health, such as anti-social behavior, personality changes, and even violent tendencies.